masomaster/portfolio-v2/content/jobs/PLNUSoftwareEngineer/index.md

 url: 'https://www.pointloma.edu/'
 ---

+- Optimized and maintained numerous in-house systems, utilizing tools such as Java and a host of AWS services, resulting in a marked increase in security and operational efficiency for university
-- Led technical implementation of new third-party service for student conduct and accommodations (Symplicity Advocate and Accommodate) to streamline services and protect data
+- Spearheaded technical implementation of a complex third-party system involving cross-functional stakeholders, significantly enhancing student experience through streamlined services and robust data protection
-- Built crucial Workday Studio integration to ensure continuing utilization of our Student Success platform using by hundreds of faculty to accommodate new Instructure Canvas data structures
+- Engineered critical components to ensure seamless continuity of Student Success platform despite major provider data structure changes
-- Earned Workday Pro Integrations Administration certification, demonstrating expertise on new development platform within 3 months
+- Secured Workday Pro Integrations Administration and Studio certifications, showcasing a quick mastery of complex development platforms and tools.
+- Supervisor has noted “amazingly impressive” ability to independently take on new engineering challenges to successful completion